 How does Integrative Manual Therapy work?

 IMT helps the body heal itself.
-In the first step, we consider your symptoms and evaluate different inherent rhythms in the body to develop a treatment plan customized for you.
+Initially, we consider your symptoms and evaluate different inherent rhythms in the body to develop a treatment plan customized for you.
 Treatment involves the use of gentle hand pressure at precise points, like reflex points or acupressure points, to normalize the space between structures, which allows the body’s natural ability to heal itself to return.
 This improves the integrity and functioning of the tissue.
-Sharon W. Giammatteo and her staff have developed thousands of techniques for different structures, like organs, vessels, joints, ligaments, tendons, nerves, spinal discs, bones, and lymph.
-IMT is gentle, but powerful work.

 What are the benefits of IMT?

 IMT benefits all types of patients by reducing pain (migraines, pinched nerves, physical traumas, etc) and stress, while increasing cognitive function, energy levels, sleep regularity, and ease of movement.
 It has helped prevent surgeries, such as gallbladder, spinal, joint, deviated septum, or atrial fibrillation surgery.
 It also speeds up recovery after an injury or surgery.
 Athletes often use IMT treatment to improve their performance.

 Can I do IMT on myself?

 Yes!
 Sometimes, I will give you “homework” that involves holding specific hand placements for 20 minutes to do between treatment sessions.
 This homework will assist in your own healing and accelerate the progress you are making.